TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/JavaScript/Templating/Index.rst

    </ul>

-The :js:`${...}` literal used in template tags can basically contain any JavaScript instruction - as long as their result can be casted to `string` again or is of type `lit-html.TemplateResult`.
+The :js:`${...}` literal used in template tags can basically contain any `JavaScript`:pn: instruction - as long as their result can be casted to `string` again or is of type `lit-html.TemplateResult`.
 This allows to make use of custom conditions as well as iterations: